CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The knowledge of the software that remains in one repository where developers have access to and can learn from is also very beneficial.

 There are of course some disadvantages as well.
 For example, onboarding new developers on such an architecture might take a while, especially when there is already a huge existing codebase.
-In such a case, pair programming comes into play so as to provide proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.
-(TODO: what about documents and overall documentation? those are things that help new developers? have to do with peer programming?)
+In such a case, pair programming comes into play so as a proper project onboarding, software architecture document and the overall documentation of modules which helps newcomers to get on the right track.

 \newpage